sdiv0503/FitTrack/CONTRIBUTING.md

 - release notes (for impactful work)
 - internal documentation if relevant

-Thanks again for contributing to Workout Cool! 💪
+Thanks again for contributing to fittrack! 💪

 Questions?
 Just open an issue or ping a maintainer.